adeo/mozaic-design-system/README.md

 ## :books: Documentation
-We tried to focus on the developper experience, meaning that working with it should be as simple as possible.
+We tried to focus on the developer experience, meaning that working with it should be as simple as possible.

 You can report any bug, request a feature or any improvment [filling an issue here](https://github.com/adeo/mozaic-design-system/issues)